 Preheat the oven to 190°C and line a 12 hole baking tin with muffin cases.

-Make a well in the centre of the dry ingredients and slowly pour in the wet ingredients, mixing the whole time until everything is incorporated.
-Now pour in the melted butter and mix again.
-Fold in the blueberries until completely covered in mixture.
+Make a well in the middle of the bowl and slowly pour in the egg, milk and vanilla mixture, whilst folding the mixture together until combined.
+Now pour in the melted butter and fold again until you have a smooth combined mixture.